gokulbk01/WebDiceGame/README.md

 # WebDiceGame
-An once DiceGame which would help you to have a web dice game between two players.
+An online DiceGame which would help you to have a web dice game between two players.